-- Revenue growth has been tremendous with a compounded annual growth of 23.8% over the last 5 years.
+- Long term revenue growth has been strong with a 5 year compounded annual growth of 24.7.

-- The Amazon stock currently trades at a price to earnings ratio of 317.7.
-We rate this as a positive, compared to the industry average of 21.
+- The AMZN stock currently trades at a PE of 270.2, which is expensive, compared to the sector average of 22.

-- The company has a healthy free cash flow margin of 12.3%.
+- The company has a negative free cash flow margin of -8.9.